NYUAppSec/appsec_hw2/README.md

 ## Part 2: Encrypting the Database

-Currently the website uses a database that contains valuable gift card data.
+Currently, the website uses a database that contains valuable gift card data.
 If an attacker gets access to this gift card data, they can use the cards they got to obtain free merchandise, or even pay of their tuition with the NYU tuition gift cards!
 For this reason your company